 It’s been said that problems in a marriage don’t become catastrophic until the couple can’t talk about them.
 It’s also been said that the most frightening sound in marriage is silence.
 The Bible certainly gives us many verses that pertain to communication.
-Consider these:
+Consider these (all from the N.K.J.V.):

 -Psalm 34:13: “Keep your tongue from evil, and your lips from speaking deceit.”